Charly Laliberté Laurent

 Charly Laliberté Laurent (born 23 June 2005) is a Canadian pair skater.
-With former skating partner, Martina Ariano Kent, he is the 2025 World Junior bronze medalist, the 2023 JGP Austria champion, the 2023 JGP Hungary bronze medalist, and a two-time Canadian junior national silver medalist.
+With former skating partner, Martina Ariano Kent, he is the 2025 World Junior bronze medallist, the 2023 JGP Austria champion, the 2023 JGP Hungary bronze medallist, and a two-time Canadian junior national silver medallist.

 Personal life

 Laliberté Laurent was born on June 23, 2005 in Montreal, Quebec, Canada.
 He has dual French-Canadian citizenship.

 Career

 Early years

 Laliberté Laurent began learning how to skate in 2008.
 He began competing in the pairs discipline in 2021, teaming up with Alexane Jean.
 The pair trained at the Académie Performance Isatis in Chambly, Quebec.
 They were coached by Anabelle Langlois and Cody Hay during the 2021–22 figure skating season before switching coaches to Marc-André Craig and David-Alexandre Paradis for the 2022–23 figure skating season.
 Together, Jean/Laliberté Laurent won the 2023 Canadian Novice Championships before parting ways following the event.